Student Life

 • All students will be given a MobileServe account, which they will use to record hours on their cell phones or laptops.
 Instructions for use will be provided.

-• Falsification of service hours in any way may result in multiple Saturday detentions.
-Extra hours may be required at the discretion of the Campus Ministry Department.
+• Falsification of service hours in any way may result in a meeting with the Dean of School Climate and Culture.

 Retreat Program